Dazzle Runtime Architecture¶

 Overview¶

-DNR transforms your Dazzle DSL into working applications through a multi-stage pipeline:
+The Dazzle runtime transforms your DSL into working applications through a multi-stage pipeline:

 DSL Files (.dsl)